College of Biological Sciences Special Lecture III (Biological Oceanography)

 Optional texts:

-Parsons, T.R., M. Takahashi, and B. Hargrave, 1984, Biological Oceanographic
+Parsons, T.R., M. Takahashi, and B. Hargrave, 1984, Biological Oceanographic Processes.
+3rd Edition.

 Levinton, Jeffrey S., 2001, Marine Biology: Function, Biodiversity, Ecology.
 2nd Edition.